-The Situationist Times was an international, English-language periodical created and edited by Jacqueline de Jong, of which six issues were published between 1962 and 1967.
+Complete online archive of The Situationist Times, an international, English-language periodical created and edited by Jacqueline de Jong, of which six issues were published between 1962 and 1967.
 A radical compendium using such Situationist tactics as détournement and a printed form of dérive, the journal included essays, artwork, found images, and quotations concerned with such issues as topology, politics, and spectacle culture.

 “In 1959 Jacqueline de Jong became involved with Danish artist Asger Jorn.
 Through him she became involved with the Gruppe Spur, the German section of the Internationale Situationniste.
 Meeting Guy Debord in 1960 in Amsterdam.

 Jacqueline de Jong had in 1958 become acquainted with the artist Constant and other Dutch members of the I.S. – Armando and the architect Har Oudejans – while working for the Stedelijk Museum in Amsterdam.
 From 1957 until 1962 the role of the artists in the I.S. was of great significance, particularly Jorn and Constant, the Belgian Maurice Wijckaert, the Italian Pinot Gallizio, German “Gruppe Spur”, Jacqueline de Jong, the Brits Ralph Romney and Gordon Fazekerly, and the Scandinaians Ansgar Eelde, J.J.
 Thorsen, Jørgen Nash.

 In 1960, there was a conflict between Debord and the Dutch section after being expelled, Debord to write to her: “La Hollande est à vous”.